QA Course

 What if I don't pass the orientation with a mentor?

-We don't want you to start learning rashly and fall off in the middle of the road.
+We don't want you to start studying rashly and fall off in the middle of the path.
+And we want you to be really sure that testing is for you.

 Okay, I'm ready!